hashinoki/OptiX-radio-wave-propagation-calculate/SphereAndPlane/README.md

+# Accel_Triange
-Accel_Triange is an implementation of collision detection for triangles with OptiX and collision detection for spheres without OptiX.
-On the other hand, Accel_SphereAndTriangle implements collision detection for both triangles and spheres using OptiX.
+implementation of collision detection for triangles with OptiX and collision detection for spheres without OptiX.

+# Accel_SphereAndTriangle
+implementation of collision detection for both triangles and spheres using OptiX.